-This favorite retro 7Up pound cake recipe has a light and refreshing lemon lime flavor and a wonderful texture.
+This favorite retro 7Up Pound Cake has a light and refreshing lemon lime flavor and a wonderful texture.

-While 7Up Pound Cake is a year-round favorite, we especially love it in the spring and summer when everyone is in the mood for a light, citrusy recipe- and it is oh so good!
+While 7Up Pound Cake is a year-round favorite, we especially love it as a spring and summer cake recipe when everyone is in the mood for light, citrusy desserts!

 Why is there 7Up in this Pound Cake?